Anthony Trollope by Samuel Laurence, 1864

 - 2004 BBC He Knew He Was Right 4 parts (240 minutes) directed Tom Vaughn, screenplay Andrew Davies, actors Oliver Dimsdale, Laura Fraser, Bill Nighy, Anna Massey &c

 It might have stuck in Trollope’s craw to see ED adapted so early on, but it would not have surprized him.
 In his Autobiography he wrote how it beat out his finer political novel, The Prime Minister, and a brilliant moving original novel, Nina Balatka, about cultural and psychological conflicts at a deep level in two individuals, one a Jewish outsider, the other a Christian girl, who considers suicide.
-She almost throws herself into the Charles River:
+She almost throws herself from the Charles Bride into the Moldau river:

-It would also not have been surprised to see the novel most often adapted thus far is Barchester Towers.
+It would also not have surprised him to see the novel most often adapted thus far is Barchester Towers.
 He said of it that was the one book by him by the time he wrote his Autobiography which people felt called upon to read.
+He also said this was reinforced by his writing further Barsetshire books.

 There are far fewer of these movies for Trollope than for Austen and a few other Victorian novelists (Dickens, Gaskell, Elliot, Hardy).
+There is no Companion for Film Adaptations of Trollope.
 It might be that the number of readers of his novels is not as high as John Letts used to believe (see his preface to my book, Trollope on the Net).

 I have recently had an experience which may be the result of a lack of academic interest in Trollope for himself.
-I volunteered to an editor of a respected academic periodical on Victorian Studies to review : The Politics of Gender in Anthony Trollope’s Novels: New Readings for the Twenty-First Century, edd.
+I was just then reviewing for a respected academic periodical on Victorian Studies to review : The Politics of Gender in Anthony Trollope’s Novels: New Readings for the Twenty-First Century, edd.
 Margaret Markwick, Deborah Denenholz Morse, and Regina Gagnier (Ashgate, 2009, 978-7546-6389-8, $99.96 listed price).

 I have not heard back: I gave a paper Trollope’s Comfort Romances for Men in the conference which was on gender studies and much praised, and which was put on the Victorian website.